Please see our Fixtures list below.

 Shrewsbury sets out to be one of the best cricket schools in the country.
 In the summer, our cricketers have the privilege of playing on the fields described by the cricket-writer Sir Neville Cardus as the 'The most beautiful playing fields in the world, spreading and imperceptibly mingling with the pasture land of Shropshire'.
 And in the winter, cricket training was transformed by our truly world class indoor cricket centre when it opened in September 2006.
 Coaching is provided by teaching staff, the full time cricket professional, visiting English coaches, and a visiting Australian coach who spends his winter based at Shrewsbury.

 Shrewsbury regularly fields twelve teams across all age groups and also has a flourishing House programme to enable boys of all abilities to play.
-Every two years the U15s and 1st XI tour abroad and recent destinations have included Dubai and Perth (2010), Cape Town (2012), Sri Lanka and Barbados.
+Every two years the U15s and 1st XI tour abroad and recent destinations have included the UAE and South Africa (2014), South Africa (2012), Dubai and Australia (2010), Sri Lanka and Barbados.
 The U15 side have had considerable success in the Lord’s Taverners Colts Trophy in recent years.

 The culmination of the 1st XI season is the Silk Trophy, which it was our turn to host in 2012.
 This highly-coveted trophy is competed for by Shrewsbury, Eton, Oundle and an overseas touring side at the end of each summer term.
-Shrewsbury are the current holders of the Silk Trophy, having won it at Eton in July 2013.
+Shrewsbury are the current holders of the Silk Trophy, having won it at Eton in July 2013, and then again at Oundle in July 2014.

 In 2013 Shrewsbury achieved the unique distinction of winning the HMC National Schools Under-18 Twenty20 trophy and being declared joint winners of the School Sport Magazine Under-17 Cup and the ECB/ESCA Under-15 Twenty20 Championship.
 This is a feat unprecedented in school cricket.